 The strength of the 'raw' or unstabilized dried soil masses in earthbag's walls determines wall strength.
-With minimal strength cohesive soil fill earthbag walls begin to warp under the sideways forces of earthquakes at low force levels.
-If walls warp sideways too far, they won't be able to keep adjacent walls perpendicular to them standing vertical.
+With minimal strength cohesive soil fill earthbag walls begin to warp at low force levels under the sideways forces of earthquakes.
+If walls warp sideways too far, they won't be able to hold up the adjacent walls perpendicular to them.
 Serious damage could occur.